 Not so long ago there was an outbreak of Monkeypox in the United States, a long time after the first one in 2003 when there have been reports of 47 cases.
 Other reported cases were in 2018 in the United Kingdom and Israel, in 2019 in Singapore, and in both the United Kingdom and the United States in 2021.

 The symptoms of monkeypox are like smallpox symptoms but a bit milder.
 It usually feels like catching flu and begins with a fever, chills, headache, overall exhaustion, and muscle pain.
 The main difference between the two poxes is that monkeypox causes swelling of lymph nodes while smallpox does not.

-The disease typically lasts 2-4 weeks and can be fatal and quite serious especially in younger age groups.
+The infectious disease typically lasts 2-4 weeks and can be fatal and quite serious especially in younger age groups.
 In some cases, thousands of legions grow together and cause the loss of large skin sections all at once.
-By some records, up to 10% of people who get infected die from the disease.
+According to some records, up to 10% of people who get infected die from the disease.

-It was first detected in 1967 in two places simultaneously, in Frankfurt and in Belgrade.
+It was first detected in 1967 in two places simultaneously, Frankfurt and Belgrade.
 The two outbreaks were connected to lab African green monkeys that were imported from Uganda.